Brunch & Batter

 • In a large bowl, whisk the flour, baking powder, baking soda, salt, and spices.
 Set aside.

-2 cups all-purpose flour, 2 teaspoon baking powder, ½ teaspoon baking soda, ½ teaspoon kosher or fine sea salt, 1 teaspoon ground cinnamon, ½ teaspoon ground ginger, ½ teaspoon ground cloves, ½ teaspoon ground nutmeg, ¼ teaspoon ground mace
+2 cups all-purpose flour, 2 teaspoon baking powder, ½ teaspoon baking soda, ½ teaspoon Kosher or fine sea salt, 1 teaspoon ground cinnamon, ½ teaspoon ground ginger, ½ teaspoon ground cloves, ½ teaspoon ground nutmeg, ¼ teaspoon ground mace

 • In another bowl, whisk the brown sugar, pumpkin puree, 2 egg yolks, buttermilk, and melted butter.
 Add to the bowl with the dry ingredients and stir to combine.